February 1986 (who remembers that one then?) was one of the coldest Februaries ever recorded in modern times.

 For some reason I find that February 1986 is often “the forgotten month” when one talks about extreme winters in Britain.
 Perhaps this is because there wasn’t any widespread serious disruption due to heavy snow over a wide area, perhaps because there weren’t any record-breaking low temperatures, and perhaps because the rest of the winter was unexceptional.
 Indeed, some parts of the country had no snow at all.
 Nevertheless, it was the coldest month since January 1963.
 It was also the second driest February of the century.
 Hence I make this the most interesting February of the century“.

 Fake Weather News from Exacta Weather and The Daily Express

 It’s nearly Winter again, and if you look at the headlines in the papers, you’ll notice that the silly season has started again, particularly regarding weather stories.
 It’s noticeable that the same names crop up consistently – Exacta weather, James Madden, Piers Corbyn and Nathan Rao.

-Every winter now it seems certain newspapers are spouting stories of Snowmaggedon, with 3 months of blizzards and record low temperatures.
+Every winter now it seems The Daily Express are spouting stories of Snowmaggedon, with 3 months of blizzards and record low temperatures.
 They claim links with Solar activity, El Nino, and other pseudo-scientific links that are at best dubious and at worst complete and utter garbage.

 There also appears to be a small hardcore of characters feeding the papers with this rubbish.
 The newspapers lap it up, because it sells copy, and that is their business.
-Most of the stories aren’t based on fact, and some are completely fabricated by the writers.
+Most of the stories aren’t based on fact, and some are completely fabricated, irresponsibly by the writers.